eufmike-archive-wucci/matlab_batch_testing/README.md

 14. Filter 14: RGB image with ROI (0.4x)

 ### 02_Data Preparation
-1. Collected images (.czi) from Zeiss Axio
+1. Collected images (.czi) from Zeiss Axio Scan
 2. Using Zen Blue software to convert images from .czi to .ome.tif
 3. Copy images to the storage drive:
    1. Create a folder under `/Volumes/LaCie_DataStorage/Mast_Lab/data`, for example 'Mast_Lab_demo'